markproy/sagemaker-workshop/lab-forecasting/README.md

 In this lab, you will exercise the DeepAR built-in algorithm on time series electricity data.
 We will use a SageMaker-provided sample notebook called `deepar_synthetic`, which you can find in the Introduction to Amazon Algorithms section.
 Use a copy of that sample, and follow its detailed instructions.

+Be sure to try out the interactive display of the forecasts predicted by DeepAR for a given customer on a given forecast day.
+The notebook first demonstrates base forecasting capability, and then moves on to show how it can handle missing data and special days (e.g., promotion days in a retail setting).

 NOTE: the notebook defaults to using `ml.c4.2xlarge`.
 If you hit an account limit when training, you should switch to `ml.c5.xlarge` instead.